Blue Light Filtration

-However, as technology got better, scientists became better equipped to solve this long standing problem.
-By the early 1990s, three Japanese engineers (Isamu Akasaki, Hiroshi Amano, Shuji Nakamura) solved created the first blue diodes, which opened the door to white light, practical, every-day use of LEDs.
-And as time progressed, LEDs became more and more prevalent because of their amazing efficiency (more on that below).
-LEDs are now integral to our day-to-day and as such blue light exists in everything from computer displays to artificial light (like light bulbs).
+However, as technology got better, scientists became better equipped to solve this long-standing problem.
+By the early 1990s, three Japanese engineers (Isamu Akasaki, Hiroshi Amano, Shuji Nakamura) created the first blue diodes, which opened the door to white light and the practical, every-day use of LEDs.
+And as time progressed, LEDs became more and more prevalent because of their amazing efficiency.
+LEDs are now integral to our day-to-day; as such, blue light exists in everything from computer displays to artificial light (such as light bulbs).

 The benefits of Blue Light / LEDs

-What makes LEDs so amazing is how energy efficient they are.
+What makes LEDs so revolutionary is their energy efficiency.
 They can last up to 100,000 hours, which is particularly incredible when compared to fluorescent lights (10,000 hours) and incandescent bulbs (1,000 hours).
-And not only do LEDs last longer, but they use less energy.
+And, not only do LEDs last longer, but they use less energy.
 A modern LED lightbulb converts more than 50% of the electricity it uses into light; contrastingly, incandescent bulbs have a 4% conversion rate!
-As human beings use more energy in this world, which impacts our environment, the impact of blue diode creation to open the gates to practical, everyday LED use is incredibly important.
 Imagine if we were still using fluorescent or incandescent bulb to light our digital devices!

 Our eyes and Blue Light